socketopp/playback-assistant/README.md

 ```

 ## Getting Started

+If you are using MSVC 2022 then execute the VsDevCmd.bat in the terminal before.
+It sets up the required environment for compiling and linking.

 Compile this in the root folder to generate .exe file.
 ```
 $ cl -o Playback.exe src/main.cpp src/audio.cpp dist/jsoncpp.cpp ole32.lib